 If queuing is enabled, then WNS can store up to five tile notifications and one badge notification per communication channel when the device is offline.
 Otherwise, WNS stores only one tile notification and one badge notification per channel.
 Communication channels are opened per app when notifications are to be sent to client devices, so ‘per communication channel’ means per app.
 These notifications are deleted when the device remains offline for 30 days.
 Even if the device receives and displays notifications, and the users do not interfere with them within three days, the notifications are no longer displayed.

 APNs use four TCP ports, which are:

-Ports 5228, 5229 and 5230 are to be used in Firebase Cloud Messaging.
+Ports 5228, 5229, and 5230 are to be used in Firebase Cloud Messaging.
 Google uses any of these three ports (different ports at different times).
-TCP port 443 should be open in the case of Windows Notification Service.
+TCP port 443 should be open in the case of the Windows Notification Service.

 Comparison – Google Cloud Messaging (GCM) and Firebase Cloud Messaging (FCM)

 GCM is the older version of FCM.
 Google recommends migrating to FCM, as new features will not be added to GCM.
 Google currently supports the latest version of GCM SDKs as the migration takes time.